Stiff Tickseed is a native, erect, perennial plant of the prairies and open woods, growing up to three feet high on stiff erect unbranched stems.

 Seed: Fertilized disc florets produce dry oblong cypselae (similar to achenes), 5 to 6 mm long, without pappus, but with 2 thin wings with projecting tips.
 These are distributed by the wind shaking the stem.

 Habitat: Stiff Tickseed grows from a rhizomatous root system and spreads to form colonies via the rhizomes.
+Without competition it can be aggressive.
 It is a true prairie plant and requires full sun, loamy soils with mesic to dry conditions.
 Plants can be grown from seed which requirers 60 days of cold stratification for germination.
 Best to plant fresh seed in the fall and let Winter do the work.

 Names: The genus name, Coreopsis, is from two Greek words - koris, meaning 'a bug' and opsis, meaning 'like' and refers to the appearance of the dry fruit which resembles a bug or a tick.
 The species name, palmata, refers to 'lobed', like a hand with outstretched fingers, which is the way the leaf looks.
-The author name for the plant classification, ‘Nutt.’ is for Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their journey to St. Louis.
+The author name for the plant classification, from 1818 - ‘Nutt.’ refers to Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their journey to St. Louis.

 Above: 1st photo - The outer ring of disc florets have opened and show the dark color of the anthers at maturity.

-Seeds: 1st photo - The drying flower head shows the yellow lobes of the phyllaries and the involucral bracts rising from the base.
+Seeds: 1st photo - The drying flower head shows the yellow lobes of the phyllaries and the greenish involucral bracts (calyculi) rising from the stalk.
 2nd photo - cypselae show the 2 thin wings used for wind dispersion.
 3rd photo - The root system is rhizomatous and spreads to form colonies via the rhizomes.

 Below: Fall color can be a very deep scarlet-red.
 Beautiful color with the right seasonal conditions.